kraudust/cpp_nanodegree/cpp_foundations/coding_standards.md

 - Max line length: 100 characters
 - Indentation: 2 spaces
 - Prefer zero spaces for private, public, and protected declarations (i.e. they should be in the same column as the class)
-- Be consistent in a file with asterisk spacing for pointers char\* c or char \*c (same for references)
+- Be consistent in a file with asterisk spacing for pointers char\* c or char \*c (same for references), prefer left align
+    - Just align asterisks and ampersands for pointers and references to the left (type).
+See [here](https://dev.to/codemouse92/cc-pointer-alignment-style-a-justification-13po)
 - Cuddled vs. Open Braces
 	- Use open braces for function, class, enum, and struct definitions, but cuddle braces  on if, else, while, for, etc.
 	- Exception: when an if (or while, etc.) condition is long enough to require line wrapping, then use an open brace (i.e., don’t cuddle).